hxzd5568/TracNe/readme.md

 python test_replay.py  model_dir
 ```

 It reproduces the errors by running optimized and un-optimized executable models under searched input.
-Meanwhile, the process stores concrete results of each funciton of the models.
+Meanwhile, the process stores concrete results of each function of the models.

 ```shell
 python test_traceerror.py  model_dir